DavidSebastian1/Proyect.Wallet/README.md

 - **OOP:** The Coin class simplifies function creation by accessing the class's three variables through a constructor (`__init__(self, ...)`).

-- **Loops and flow control:** Allows the user to use program options indefinitely and update the wallet in real time until they exit the program (4.
-Exit), thus ending the loop.
+- **Loops and flow control:** Allows the user to use program options indefinitely and update the wallet in real time until they exit the program, thus ending the loop.

 - **Error Handling:** try/except statements for efficient error handling, whether from user input and/or incorrect use of the API key.